 Furthermore, there is usually a slow decline in brain function for many years before the actual “stroke” occurs.

 What is Stroke Treatment and Rehabilitation?

-Stroke rehabilitation is the process by which of those with disabling strokes undergo therapy to help them return to a normal life as much as possible.
-The popular therapies employed today in rehabilitation are not directed to restoring brain function to normal.
-They are directed mostly to relearning the skills of everyday living and teaching the stroke patients to “live with their disabilities.”
-Usually after acute care in the hospital (initial 30 to 60 days after stroke) the patient is given “rehabilitative therapy” with the physical therapist, occupational therapist and/or speech therapist.
-Medical physicians are not aware that most of these therapist only receive 4-8 hours of training neurology.
+Stroke rehabilitation is the process by which those with disabling strokes undergo therapy to help them return to everyday life as much as possible.
+Unfortunately, popular treatments employed in rehabilitation do not focus on restoring brain function to normal.
+Primarily, they focus on relearning skills of everyday living and teaching stroke patients to “live with their disabilities.”

-Chiropractic (Functional) Neurologists receive hundreds of hours of training in neurology with the training based specifically on “brain-based neurological rehabilitation” to restore the patient’s brain functions.
-Over the past 20 years, I have accumulated over 35,000 hours of clinical experience in this type of neurological rehabilitation.
+Chiropractic (Functional) Neurologists receive hundreds of hours of training in neurology.
+Furthermore, this training focuses specifically on “brain-based neurological rehabilitation” to restore the patient’s brain functions.
+As a result, Dr. Furnish has over 45,000 hours of clinical experience in this type of neurological rehabilitation.
 In addition to more than two decades of experience.

 If you have suffered from a stroke and are still experiencing many problems, please call our offices.
 There are various options for stroke treatment and rehabilitation.

 Do not give up hope; Life can be better for you.